isaaclee12/isaaclee-usdc-2023/myCodingProcess.md

 - TODO: Finish examples, Email the questions, and then while waiting trying to finish all of the edge cases

 - Took dracula and made it in to a JSON via both python and a few manual edits

+- console.log'd the results from various runs of the search function on the dracula.json
+- AND a json that combines dracula + 20000 leagues under the sea